Dividend policy for participating policies of Sun Life Assurance Company of Canada

 The dividend allocation process followed by the Company in respect of participating policies recognizes the contributions made by the policies to the pre-Conversion or post-Conversion participating business to which they belong.
 Not all policies contribute to the same extent or at the same time, and there are certain practical limits, legal constraints and prevailing local practices that apply to the allocation in some circumstances.
 This process seeks to achieve reasonable equity among classes and generations of policies.
 In order to determine the contribution of policies, policies are grouped into classes with common Experience Factors.

 The dividend scales of the Company are established by the Board of Directors of the Company from time to time, and reviewed at least once each year based on a recommendation from the Appointed Actuary that is required to be in compliance with all relevant standards of the Canadian Institute of Actuaries.
 If any significant deviation from the recommendation is approved, it will be documented in Board minutes and with the final dividend recommendation.

 Dividends are credited to policies on the anniversary date or as otherwise specified by the policy.
 For certain groups of policies, dividends may vary according to the amount of any policy loan.
+These dividends may be supplemented with a special dividend.
 Other dividends called terminal or special maturity dividends may be credited to a policy upon surrender or maturity of the policy, or upon death of the insured.
 The type of policy, the amount of time it has been in force and the manner of its termination will affect eligibility for, and the amount of, the terminal or special maturity dividend, if any.